 I believe our understanding of the word “alien” needs to be updated.
 And, I’ll tell you why.

-One of shooters (who is also human) that killed innocent human beings in the United States over the weekend, alluded to an “invasion.”
+One of the mass shooters (who is also human) who killed innocent people in the United States in August 2019, alluded to an “invasion.”
 The invasion he was referring to was of immigrants and illegal aliens.

 I think he and the other shooters that are targeting human beings are completely lost.
 They’ve lost sight of what a human really is, or has the potential to be.